taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 unsubscribe();
 ~~~~~~~~

 That's it.
-The Redux store has a slim API to access the state, update it and listen for updates.
+The Redux store has only a slim API to access the state, update it and listen for updates.

 ### Hands On: Redux Standalone